 Following these rules can result in excessively long file names if corresponding unit names are long (for example, if child units or subunits are heavily nested).
-An option is available to shorten such long file names (called file name "krunching").
+An option is available to shorten such long file names (called file name 'krunching').
 This may be particularly useful when programs being developed with GNAT are to be used on operating systems with limited file name lengths.
-See Section 15.2 [Using gnatkr], page 209.
+[Using gnatkr], page 20.

 Of course, no file shortening algorithm can guarantee uniqueness over all possible unit names; if file name krunching is used, it is your responsibility to ensure no name clashes occur.
 Alternatively you can specify the exact file names that you want used, as described in the next section.
 Finally, if your Ada programs are migrating from a compiler with a different naming convention, you can use the gnatchop utility to produce source files that follow the GNAT naming conventions.
-(For details see Chapter 8 [Renaming Files Using gnatchop], page 125.)
+(For details see [Renaming Files with gnatchop], page 22.)

-Note: in the case of Windows NT/XP or OpenVMS operating systems, case is not significant.
-So for example on Windows XP if the canonical name is main-sub.adb, you can use the file name Main-Sub.adb instead.
+Note: in the case of Windows or Mac OS operating systems, case is not significant.
+So for example on Windows if the canonical name is main-sub.adb, you can use the file name Main-Sub.adb instead.
 However, case is significant for other operating systems, so for example, if you want to use other than canonically cased file names on a Unix system, you need to follow the procedures described in the next section.

-2.4 Using Other File Names
+3.3.2 Using Other File Names